A new research fund for modelling the impacts of SRM across the developing world

 Call for research proposals

-There will be a call for proposals for DECIMALS grants late in 2017, with a view to making a first round of grants in the second quarter of 2018.
-SRMGI expects to award between four and seven grants, and anticipates that research projects will take two to three years to complete.
+There will be a call for proposals for DECIMALS grants in April 2018.
+SRMGI expects to award between five and seven grants, and anticipates that research projects will take two to three years to complete.
 Full details will be available when the call for proposals is published on www.srmgi.org.
-For further information, please contact email@example.com
+For further information or to receive notification when the call for proposals opens, please contact firstname.lastname@example.org